 Certain statements in this report, other than purely historical information, including estimates, projections, statements relating to our business plans, objectives and expected operating results, and the assumptions upon which those statements are based, are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 Forward-looking statements may appear throughout this report, including without limitation, in Management's Discussion and Analysis of Financial Condition and Results of Operations.
 Forward-looking statements generally are identified by the words "believe," "project," "expect," "seek," "anticipate," "estimate," "future," "intend," "plan," "strategy," "predict," "likely," "should," "will," "would," "could," "can," "may," and similar expressions.
-Forward-looking statements are based only on management's current beliefs, expectations and assumptions regarding the future of the Company, future plans and strategies, projections, anticipated events and trends, the economy and other future conditions.
-Because forward-looking statements relate to the future, they are subject to inherent risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-Such risks and uncertainties include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q, those discussed in or Annual Report on Form 10-K for the year ended June 30, 2021, in particular, those included in Item 1A, "Risk Factors" of such report, and those discussed in other documents we file with the Securities and Exchange Commission ("SEC").
+Forward-looking statements are based only on management's current beliefs, expectations and assumptions regarding the future of the Company, future plans and strategies, projections, anticipated events and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
+Such risks and uncertainties include, but are not limited to, those discussed in this Quarterly Report on Form 10-Q, those discussed in our Annual Report on Form 10-K for the fiscal year ended June 30, 2021, in particular, those included in Item 1A, "Risk Factors" of such report, and those discussed in other documents we file with the Securities and Exchange Commission ("SEC").
 Any forward-looking statement made in this report speaks only as of the date of this report, and the Company expressly disclaims any obligation to publicly update or revise any forward-looking statement, whether because of new information, future events or otherwise.